Photo courtesy of Yale Centre Beijing

 Press bio (shorter)

-George Chen is Managing Director for Washington DC-headquartered business and policy consulting firm The Asia Group.
+George Chen is a Partner and Co-Chair of Digital Practice for Washington DC-headquartered business and policy consulting firm The Asia Group.
 Concurrently, he is also a Senior Fellow for the Centre for Civil Society and Governance at the University of Hong Kong (HKU).
 A practitioner–scholar, George’s career has spanned media, technology and policy for over two decades.
 George was Meta/Facebook’s first-ever Managing Director of Public Policy for Greater China, Mongolia, and Central Asia for more than seven years, making him the most senior policy representative in the field for the American tech company.

 Facebook supported the inaugural edition of TEDxTongChongSt on November 19, 2019, with distinguished speakers including former Hong Kong Financial Secretary John Tsang and Facebook Vice President and Head of Greater China Jayne Leung.
 This is a highlight video of the TEDx talk, held in the Facebook Hong Kong Office — just a block away from the historic Tong Chong St, the birthplace of Hong Kong’s successful sugar refinery business.